The best hotels in Buzios

 The other tell is how far you are from the sea.
 'Close to beach' in Búzios can mean 2 minutes or 15 minutes, and the listings don't always clarify.
 Check the exact address on a map against Rua das Pedras, Praia de Ferradura, or whichever beach matters to you.
 A 12-minute walk to the beach in 35°C humidity is a different trip than a 3-minute stroll.

-Buzios's best neighborhoods
+Buzios's best hotel regions

 Búzios is a peninsula, so location really matters here.
 Start your search around Ferradura and Ferradurinha if you want the best balance of beach access and quality accommodation.
 Centro and Manguinhos are fine for budget stays but don't expect much beach in front of you.